 Identifiers for objects must be available.
 These would allow more generality that simply a URI etc. The Identifier interface might have methods such as:

-String toString() - returns a string
+String toString() - returns a string.

 supplements needed to OAIS IM interfaces

 The OAIS IM does not provide any additional detail about object interfaces.
 All one can say is that any of the Information Objects implement these get/put methods.
-The implication is that one relies entirely on the Representation Information to be able to use/understand the Data Object in some way TBD, for example if the Identifier for the Representation Information is recognised and some existing software may be used to deal with the Data Object for that object.
-For example a Web browser can use the Media Type (aka MIME Type), as Structure RepInfo, to determine which pre-configured application to use.
+The implication is that one relies entirely on the Representation Information to be able to use/understand the Data Object in some way (to be defined), for example if the Identifier for the Representation Information is recognised and some existing software may be used to deal with the Data Object for that object.
+For example, a Web browser can use the Media Type (aka MIME Type), as Structure RepInfo, to determine which pre-configured application to use.

 Identifiers for objects must be available.
 These would allow more generality that simply a URI etc. The Identifier interface might have methods such as: